databrary/design/top_level.md

 ## Images
 ***
-These could be photos taken during the sessions or they could be stills from a video.
+These could be photos taken during the sessions or stills from a video.
 There should be at least one image associated with a dataset.
-Photos of participants are identified data and Databrary will use the same consent information that was provided for the session the still was taking from.
+Images of participants are identified data and Databrary will use the same consent information that was provided for the session the image is taken from.
 If the PI does not include an image, Databrary will take a representative still from one of their permissioned videos to display on the volume page.

 ## Materials
 ***